Skip to main content

 While it has no responsibility for the adoption of public sector accounting standards in the jurisdiction, AARL reports that it cooperates closely with the State Treasury under the Ministry of Finance to support standard-setting activities.
 It actively promotes the adoption of IPSAS with the State Treasury and State Audit Office and provides comments on draft legislation to make improvements to the existing public sector accounting legislation.
 It also indicates it is monitoring the development of European Public Sector Accounting Standard (EPSAS) across the EU and how it might affect Latvia’s standards.

-In addition, in 2018, the AARL organized a training workshop on IPSAS for its members in cooperation with the Institute of Chartered Accountants from England and Wales.
+Previously, the AARL has organized a training workshop on IPSAS for its members in cooperation with the Institute of Chartered Accountants from England and Wales.

 AARL is encouraged to continue its advocacy with the Treasury to converge national standards with IPSAS especially now that the State Revenue Service is to transition to accrual accounting this year.
 Adoption of accrual IPSAS as issued by the IPSASB would ensure application of global best practice.
 It may find IFAC’s Train the Trainers: Introduction to IPSAS resource helpful for training and educational activities it is considering.